Gateau Saint Honore Recipe

 a person piping pastry cream on a puff pastry base

-Pipe small mounds of the whipped cream to fill in the gaps, as well as a nice pretty mound on top, for the garnishes.
+Pipe small mounds of whipped cream to fill in the gaps and a nice, pretty mound on top for the garnishes.

 Adding whipped cream to a st honore pastry